The advantages of podcasts? Let’s take a closer look at podcasts, including what they are, how they work and how they can be used as a marketing tool.

 The next step of your podcast plan is to create a brand identity for your podcast.
 Starting with a clever name, you should find a name that is easy to relate to and easy to search.

-Lastly you need to create the podcasts.
+Lastly is to create the podcast episodes.
 This is the part that matters most for listeners because this is the reason they are looking for you.

 Are Podcasts Considered Social Media?

 To answer this question properly we have to ask, how exactly does one define social media?
-Is it websites that allow people to connect?
-Maybe it’s a new wave or form of media that’s sweeping the world.
+Is it a bunch of websites that allow people to connect?
+Maybe it’s a new wave or a new form of media that’s sweeping the world.
 Or, is it just Facebook and Twitter?

-Social media is defined as forms of electronic communication.
-This can be websites for social networking, through which users create online communities to share information, ideas, personal messages, and other content.
-It can be defined a lot of different ways and forms depending on the person you ask.
+Social media is defined as forms of electronic communication such as websites for social networking, through which users create online communities to share information, ideas, personal messages, and other content.
+The truth is social media can be defined a lot of different ways and in many different forms.

-However, there are so many unique variations of social media that it cannot just be rolled into “social networking sites.”
-The podcast itself is not part of social media, just like a website by itself is not part of social media.
+So, there are so many unique variations of social media that it cannot just be rolled into “social networking sites.”
+The podcast in itself is not part of social media, just like a website by itself is not part of social media.

 The way a podcast can be added to the social media realm is by adding elements that make it social.
-A great example is the way blog talk radio has features allowing you to comment and interact with the show while it’s live.
+A great example is the way blog talk radio has features that allow you to comment and interact with the show while it’s live.

-Through comment sections and sharing options, podcasts are gaining more from the social aspects as listeners can now interact with podcasters, stating their opinions on what they want.
-This can really help content creators improve what they are putting out to their target audience and help them expand too.
+Also, with comment sections and sharing options, podcasts are gaining more from the social aspects as listeners can now interact with podcasters and state their opinions on what they want.

 At the end of the day you can make podcasts sociable by incorporating aspects to make it intuitive.
-The argument still may remain for some if a podcast should be considered Social Media, but your podcast can become whatever you and your listeners want it to be.
+The argument still may remain for some if a podcast should be considered Social Media, but the truth is that your podcast can become whatever you and your listeners want it to be.

 How Do I Market My Podcast?